Skip to main content

 After confirmation, our Customer Success team will work with you to validate the results — spot-checking records, reviewing segment accuracy if relevant, and confirming STLY figures once recalculations have run.
 If anything looks off, contact us and we'll investigate.

-Reach out to your FLYR Customer Success advisor or contact us via in-app chat.
-The faster we get your prerequisites confirmed and mapping file signed off, the faster we can schedule the migration.
+Reach out to our FLYR Customer Success team or contact us via in-app chat.
+Note that historical data migrations are available as a paid add-on — our team will walk you through the details when scoping the request.
+The faster we get your prerequisites confirmed and mapping file signed off, the faster we can schedule.